mastoj/ElasticsearchWorkshop/README.md

 Try it out.

 ## 5. Filtering - add filter for category on product
 Now when we know what we can filter on it's time to implement the filter.
 Implement the filter on category id.
+To implement the filter we mush change some of our strategy, instead of being 100 % fluent we need to create the query in smaller steps.
+Experiment with this:

+    var result = _indexer.Search<Product>(ss =>
+    {
+        var x = ss
+            .QueryString(query)
+            .Aggregations(aggs => aggs
+                .Terms("categories", s => s
+                    .Field(f => f.Category.Name)
+                    .Aggregations(s2 => s2
+                        .Terms("categoryid", s3 => s3.Field(p2 => p2.Category.Id)))));
+        if (categoryId.HasValue)
+        {
+            x = x.Filter(f => f.Term(fd => fd.Category.Id, categoryId.Value));
+        }
+        return x;
+    });

+## 6. Using aliases
+Now we know how to create an index and how to query, which are the real basics you need to know.
+One really nice, and important, feature of elasticsearch is alias.
+An alias enables you to do things like swapping an index without down time in the index.

+Go back to your indexing part and modify it to create an alias.
+Whenever we do a post to the alias, increase a counter and add it to some base index name.
+Use the new index name and index all the objects towards that index.
+When the index is done, swap the indexes.